-Vegan milk, also referred to as plant milk, nut milk, and non-dairy milk, has been enjoyed in many regions of the world for ages for a number of reasons.
+Vegan milk, also called plant, nut, and non-dairy milk, has been widely enjoyed in many regions worldwide for several reasons.
 Some people drink it for health purposes, such as a lactose or dairy milk allergy, while others do it for nutritional value.

-However, as more people around the world go vegan, they are becoming more aware of the darker aspects of dairy, such as the cruelty it does to cows and the harm it brings to the environment and one’s health.
+However, as more people worldwide go vegan, they are becoming more aware of the darker aspects of dairy, such as its cruelty to cows and the harm it brings to the environment and one’s health.

-As a result, plant-based milk has become increasingly popular among those who follow a vegan diet, but is this plant-based milk alternative truly vegan?
+As a result, plant-based milk has become increasingly popular among those who follow a vegan diet, but is this plant-based milk alternative genuinely vegan?
 Keep reading to find out!

 Is Oat Milk Vegan?

-Those abstaining from eating any sort of animal product otherwise referred to as a vegan diet will be happy to learn that this delicious milk alternative is vegan!
+Those abstaining from eating any animal product, otherwise referred to as a vegan diet, will be happy to learn that this delicious milk alternative is vegan!

 Vegan Oat Milk Alternatives

-Before the development of multiple vegan milk alternatives, those who stick to this plant-based diet only had one option: soy milk.
+Before the development of multiple vegan milk alternatives, those who stuck to this plant-based diet only had one option: soy milk.

 Now, there are plenty of options to choose from.
-These include “milk” made from almonds, cashews, rice, coconut, hemp – this list goes on, and there are sure to be others that find their way to supermarket shelves.
+These include “milk” made from almonds, cashews, rice, coconut, hemp – this list goes on, and others will find their way to supermarket shelves.

 Oat milk is, by far, one of the most popular milk alternatives currently available.
 But does this vegan favorite have more nutritional benefits than its competition?
 The truth is the best non-dairy milk looks different for everyone.